stanford-cs324/winter2022/lectures/introduction.md

 leading to new qualitatively different capabilities and qualitatively different societal impact.

-Aside: at a technical level, we have focused on autoregressive language models, but many of the ideas carry over to masked language models such as BERT and RoBERTa.
+*Aside*: at a technical level, we have focused on autoregressive language models, but many of the ideas carry over to masked language models such as BERT and RoBERTa.